 Weak foundations do the opposite.
 They make every marketing effort less effective.
 You work harder for worse results.

-Want to know if your website foundation is strong enough for a competitive market like the Bay Area?
+Want to know if your website foundation for digital marketing is strong enough for a competitive market like the Bay Area?

 Try this: Show your website to someone for 5 seconds.
 Then ask them to explain what you do and what they should do next.